Best Practices for Adaptability

 In this example, the following details apply:

 • Company is extended through composition, because that is the recommended approach and there are no requirements to reconsider.
-Additional entities can be created and linked (such as, the AccountManager).
+Additional entities, such as the AccountManager, can be created and linked.

-• Vehicle is extended through specializations, because every customer can have multiple vehicle types (for example, car, train).
+• Vehicle is extended through specializations, because every customer can have multiple vehicle types, such as car, train etc.

 • Task is extended through a specialization, because every customer has very unique requirements on entity access.